vuducanh1112/nextflow/docs/process.rst

-type            Type of paths returned, either ``file``, ``dir`` or ``any`` (default: ``any``, or ``file`` if the specified file name pattern contains a `**` - double star - symbol) maxDepth        Maximum number of directory levels to visit (default: `no limit`) includeInputs   When ``true`` any input files matching an output file glob pattern are included.
+type            Type of paths returned, either ``file``, ``dir`` or ``any`` (default: ``any``, or ``file`` if the specified file name pattern contains a `**` - double star - symbol) maxDepth        Maximum number of directory levels to visit (default: `no limit`) includeInputs   When ``true`` any input files matching an output file glob pattern are included. allowNull       When ``true`` emit a NullablePath instead to abort the process
 ============== =====================

 .. warning::